ansys/pyscadeone/doc/source/examples/creator/index.rst

 .. literalinclude:: create_project.py
     :lines: 36

-In the new module, you can add a new declaration using the Scade One text syntax:
+In the new module, a new declaration is added using the Scade One text syntax:

 .. literalinclude:: create_project.py
     :lines: 38